awsdocs/amazon-sagemaker-developer-guide/doc_source/autopilot-automate-model-development-container-output.md

 By default, inference containers are configured to generate `predicted_label` only\.

 Three environment variables are used to select the optional inference content:
-+ `SAGEMAKER_INFERENCE_SUPPORTED`: this is set to provide hints to the users about what content each container supports\.
++ `SAGEMAKER_INFERENCE_SUPPORTED`: this is set to provide hints to you about what content each container supports\.
 + `SAGEMAKER_INFERENCE_INPUT`: should be set to the keys that the container expects in its input payload\.
 + `SAGEMAKER_INFERENCE_OUTPUT`: should be populated with the set of keys the container outputs\.